engineerd/configurator/README.md

 # @engineerd/configurator

 Cross-platform GitHub Action for downloading statically compiled tools (or extracting them from an archive) and adding them to the path.
-This has been tested on `ubuntu-latest` and `windows-latest`.
+This has been tested on `ubuntu-latest`, `windows-latest`, and `macos-latest`.

 Inputs:

 - `name`: name your tool will be configured with (required)
 - `url`: URL to download your tool from (required)
 - `pathInArchive`: if the URL points to an archive, this field is required, and points to the path of the tool to configure (relative to the archive root).

 Examples: